 Without Limits Exhibit

-“Without Limits” consists of ten prints and six proofs that span five decades of the artist’s career.
-Visitors can check out Frankenthaler’s work independently or see it with a designated guide.
+“Without Limits” consisted of ten prints and six proofs spanning the artist’s career of five decades.
+Visitors could check out Frankenthaler’s work independently or see it with a designated guide.
 I chose to go on a tour, which was super fun and eye-opening.

 Frankenthaler’s prints are indeed abstract and extremely colorful, especially in real life (much better than on a computer screen).
 What I loved most about being with a guide was hearing how the artist created each of her works.